 The Action Towards Inclusion project, part of Building Better Opportunities, aims to provide support to the most disadvantaged groups in York, North Yorkshire and East Riding who are furthest from the labour market and who experience significant barriers to work.
 We're working with people who are unemployed or economically inactive and who have an interest in working in care, supporting them towards employment by offering disability awareness training, placements on our North Yorkshire programmes and projects, and support with CV writing, application forms and interview skills.
 To find out more visit our ATI page here.

 European Social Funding

 We’ve delivered a number of programmes funded by ESF through the Skills Funding Agency, aimed at removing barriers to education and training.
-Our current ESF programme is working with groups in and around Harrogate, Skipton and Selby, exploring key areas in participants' lives, and identifying individual goals that will help people move forwards towards healthier, happier lives.
+Our current ESF programme is working with groups in Skipton and Selby, exploring key areas in participants' lives, and identifying individual goals that will help people move forwards towards healthier, happier lives.

 Health Education Programme

 We were funded by Leeds South and East CCG to develop and pilot a health education programme for people with learning disabilities.
 The programme uses a creative and interactive approach to cover topics such as weight management, healthy eating, improving mental health and attending annual health checks.
 The pilot was independently evaluated by academics from the School of Healthcare, University of Leeds.
 Following from the success of the pilot we’re now running the programme in Calderdale, with funding from Calderdale CCG, and in York and Selby with funding from Tees, Esk and Wear Valley Innovation Fund.

 Time to Shine

 We're currently working with Health For All on a Time to Shine project, aimed at addressing social isolation amongst older people with a learning disability.
-Purple Patch will be using our reserch experience to provide support on gathering data using creative approaches.
+We're using our research experience to provide support on gathering data using creative approaches.
 Time to Shine is managed by Leeds Older People’s Forum and funded by Big Lottery Fund’s Ageing Better programme to reduce social isolation and loneliness amongst people over 50.